Berkay-Disli/FirebaseAuthentication/README.md

 # Firebase Authentication App
+Combining the power of Firebase and SwiftUI, this app demonstrates a simple authentication process.

 ## Architecture
 - SwiftUI and MVVM
+- Presentation Mode Dismiss Actions
 - Animations
-- Tab Bar System
-- ScrollViews, Lazy Stacks and Custom Items
+- TextFields and SecureFields
-- Custom Model Presentation
-- Smooth Transitions
+- Firebase **E-Mail/Password** Authentication Method

 ## Concept